 In Swedish folklore, lead bullets are not only "lucky", they are also the only way to hit various supernatural menaces like shapeshifters, witches and their familiars, and animals protected by fairies.
 But it can't just be any lead; it has to be taken from a church window, which makes the making of the bullets blasphemy.

 The Knights of the Cross each carry one of three swords: a broadsword (that may or may not be Excalibur), a katana, and a saber.
 Each sword has one of the nails used in Christ's crucifixion worked in the hilt.
 While Harry used to believe that the sword had little powers on their own, acting more as a symbol being powered by their wielder's faith, the swords have shown that they are more than mere pieces of steel.
+Especially when the katana is now turned into lightsaber.

 It also provides us with an awesome vampire-slaying tool: a paintball gun loaded with garlic and holy water balls.
 It's up there with the stake machine-gun in Sluggy Freelance.